-The Association also participates in the Farm Credit Foundations Defined Contribution/401(k) Plan (Contribution Plan).
+The Association also participates in the Farm Credit Foundations Defined Contribution/401(k) Plan (401(k) Plan).
 Employees who do not participate in the Pension Plan may receive benefits through the Employer Contribution portion of the Contribution Plan.
 In this plan, the Association provides a monthly contribution based on a defined percentage of the employee's salary.
 Employees may also participate in a Salary Deferral Plan governed by Section 401(k) of the Internal Revenue Code.
 The Association matches a certain percentage of employee contributions to the plan.
-Employer contributions to this plan were \$196 in 2012, \$191 in 2011 and \$162 in 2010.
+Employer contribution Plan were \$226 in 2013, \$196 in 2012 and \$191 in 2011.